 Eat regularly

-Take three meals a day and two to threesnacks allows you to meet your nutritional needs, reduce the risk of nausea and prevent low energy.
+Having three meals a day and two to three snacks helps meet nutritional needs, reduce the risk of nausea, and prevent energy drops.

 -